10 Most Common Problems with Jeep Wranglers

 While engine popping may not cause significant damage, it can lead to power loss and decreased fuel efficiency.
 The repair costs for engine popping vary depending on the cause and damage, so it’s essential to have it checked by a professional as soon as possible.

-2. Body Damage
+2. Jeep Wrangler Body Damage

 Jeep Wranglers are known for their off-road capabilities, and as a result, they are more prone to body damage compared to other vehicles.
 The first generation of Wranglers, produced between 1987 and 1995, is particularly susceptible to panel damage.
 While this is a natural consequence of off-roading, it can be costly to repair, especially if the entire door shell needs replacement.